: (Michael Kamen) Tough times fell

 the film went on to burn up the charts, barely registering on various

 sub-charts for a short time.
-Not surprisingly, because of the lack of
+Due to the ill-advised presence of the

 Kamen's involvement in either song, their melodies are not adapted at